lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-2.md

         ctx.invoke(check)
 ```

-The code is chunky, though it simply does the following:
+Despite being chunky, the code simply does the following:

-* Puts a few runtime states into `ctx.obj`, an arbitrary object that stores user data.
-Notably the following are stored:
+* Packs a few runtime states into `ctx.obj`, an arbitrary object that stores user data.
+Notably the following are
+  getting stored:
     * The workflow DAG instance.
     * A `FlowDataStore` instance, that has-a either `LocalStorage` or `S3Storage` as workflow runtime data storge
       implementation.